viveksajwan95/EvalLake/PRODUCT_BRIEF.md

 ### Context

-LLM products ship quality bugs differently from traditional software.
-There is no stack trace when Accuracy regresses.
-A prompt change that improves ICD-10 coding can silently spike the Hallucination Rate on medication dosage extraction.
-The feedback loop is slow: a regression ships on Tuesday and surfaces in support tickets by Friday.
+LLM products fail in ways that traditional software doesn't.
+When AI quality drops, there isn't a stack trace pointing to the root cause.
+A prompt update that improves one task, like ICD-10 coding, might quietly reduce performance on another, such as medication dosage extraction.

+The problem often isn't discovered until days later.
+A change goes into production, users begin encountering issues, and support tickets become the first signal that something went wrong.
+By then, finding the source of the regression is far more difficult than catching it before release.

 Current state at most teams:
 - Evals run in a one-off Python script before each release, if at all.